 Hans Holzer is up there as one of the most famous paranormal researchers of all time.
-His book 'Ghosts' True encounters from the World Beyond sits on many paranormal enthusiasts books shelf and for some is considered their paranormal 'bible'.
-Admittedly, I have read this book several times and it is a great crash course of learning about the paranormal world.
+His book 'Ghosts' True Encounters from the World Beyond sits on many paranormal enthusiasts' books shelves and for some is considered their paranormal 'bible'.
+Admittedly, I have read this book several times and it is a great crash course for learning about the paranormal world.
 It is one of the first books I always recommend to someone looking to read a book when entering the paranormal field.
-Straight up of course I will tell you that there is a lot in the book that I don't necessarily agree with from his view point, however there are also a lot of other great points raised as well.
-I feel like it is safe to say that a lot of people's views on the paranormal were shaped by Holzer whether they realise it or not.
+Straight up of course I will tell you that there is a lot in the book that I don't necessarily agree with from his viewpoint, however, there are also a lot of other great points raised as well.
+I feel like it is safe to say that a lot of people's views on the paranormal were shaped by Holzer whether they realize it or not.
 This is a book that aims to educate and makes you think.
 Very much like myself, Holzer encourages his reader to seek their own answers and explanations and this is the part I resonate with the most.
-So with this in mind, I have hand picked a few different quotes from his book 'Ghosts' True Encounters from the World Beyond which I hope will inspire, challenge your thinking and create a discussion.
+So with this in mind, I have hand-picked a few different quotes from his book 'Ghosts' True Encounters from the World Beyond which I hope will inspire, challenge your thinking and create a discussion.

 Ghosts do not travel; they do not follow people home; nor do they appear at more than one place.
 Nevertheless, there are reliable reports of apparitions of the dead having indeed traveled and appeared to several people in various locations.
 These, however are not ghosts in the sense that I understand the term.
 They are free spirits, or discarnate entities, who are inhabiting what Dr. Joseph B. Rhine of Duke University has called the 'world of the mind'.
 They may be attracted for emotional reasons to one place or another at a given moment in order to communicate with someone on the earth plane.
 But a true ghosty is unable to make such moves freely.
 Ghosts by their very nature are not unlike psychotics in the flesh; they are quite unable to fully understand their own predicament.
 They are kept in place, both in time and space, by their emotional ties to the spot.
 Nothing can pry them loose from it so long as they are reliving over and over again in their minds the events leading to their unhappy deaths.

 One of the most asked questions I hear particularly on public paranormal investigations is "Will a ghost follow me home?".
 Holzer's explanation here is one of the most common responses I hear in the paranormal field.
-I often wonder if this is where this mainstream view point originated?
-What a person must also understand is that Holzer of course categorised ghosts and spirits differently.
+I often wonder if this is where this mainstream viewpoint originated.
+What a person must also understand is that Holzer of course categorized ghosts and spirits differently.
 He separated paranormal phenomena into 4 categories

 1. A bona fide ghost - that is a person who has passed put of the physical body but remains in the etheric body (aura, soul) at or near the place of the passing due to emotional ties or trauma.
 Such entities are people in trouble, who are seeking to understand their predicament and are usually not aware of their own passing.